 In 1965, Art in America invited a group of artists to create toys that would rival the Slinky in conception and design.
 Milton Glaser designed “Cubismo,” a set of sixty-four painted wooden cubes with twenty-four design motifs.
 The blocks could be arranged and rearranged in numerous patterns, or, of course, in no order at all.
 Glaser’s blocks were later manufactured for sale; while looking at slides of the interior of Childcraft, a Manhattan toy store designed by Glaser in 1970, I spotted Cubismo on the shelves.

-We have a prototype of Cubismo in the Archives.
+We have Cubismo in the Archives.
 It is just lovely to look at on its own, but of special interest to me are the curvilinear and rectolinear designs on the blocks.
 They’re the same shapes, drawn from art historical styles, that surface repeatedly in the work of Glaser and Push Pin Studios and formed the basis for the psychedelic style they pioneered in the 1960s.
 I love the ingenious ways Glaser arranged the forms on the blocks, and I imagine kids’ delight in discovering the surprising patterns they could devise.

 All names, logos, trademarks and/or copyrighted images are the property of their respective owners and their appearance on this site is merely intended to illustrate certain of the content available for educational purposes in the Milton Glaser Design Study Center and Archives of the Visual Arts Foundation and is not intended in any way to imply or suggest that the respective owners of these names, logos, trademarks and/or copyrighted images consent to, approve, endorse, sponsor, or intend to associate with the Visual Arts Foundation or any of its affiliates.